benzookapi/shopify-barebone-app-sample/README.md

 ```
 CREATE TABLE shops ( _id VARCHAR NOT NULL PRIMARY KEY, data json NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );
 ```
 6. For CLI generated extensions, execute `npm run dev -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, etc.) which registers a draft extensions to your exising app.
-After the command starts successfully, exit with Ctrl+C and go to the created extension and enable the preview (it's enough for testing at development  stores).
+After the command starts successfully, exit with Ctrl+C and go to the created extension in your partner dashboard and enable its dev. preview (it's enough for testing in development stores).

 7. For updating the extensions, execute `npm run deploy` to apply (upload) your local code to the created extensions.